Mojeda01/financialCodePractice/cppArbitrageMathematics/1.3PricingByNoArbitrage/theory.md

 $\textbf{Q}[b]=2/3$ is the unique solution satisfying $\textbf{E}_{\textbf{Q}}[S_1]=S_0=1$.
 Mathematically speaking, the process $S$ is a martingale under $\textbf{Q}$, and $\textbf{Q}$ is a martingale measure for
 $S$.

+Speaking again economically, it is not unreasonable to expect that in a world governed by $\textbf{Q}$, the recipe of taking expected values should indeed give a price for the option which is compatible with the no-arbitrage principle.
+After all, our original objection, that the average performance of the stock and the bond differ, now has disappeared.
+A direct calculation reveals taht in our "toy example" these two prices for the option indeed coincide as

+$$
+\textbf{E}_{\textbf{Q}}[C_1]=1/3.
+$$

+Clearly we suspect that this numerical match is not just a coincide.
+At this stage it is, of course, the reflex of every mathematician to ask: what is precisely going on behind this phenomenon?
+A preliminary answer is that the expectation under the new measure $\textbf{Q}$ defines a linear function of the span of $B_1$ and $S_1$.
+The price of an element in this span should therefore be the corresponding linear combination of the prices at time $0$.
+Thus, using simple linear algebra, we get $C_0=2/3$S_0=-1/3B_0$ and moreover we identify this as $\textbf{E}_{\textbf{Q}}[C_1]$.